March 24, 2023 | Amanda Khatri

 What is asset management?

 Asset management is the process of acquiring, maintaining, and trading financial assets such as stocks, bonds, and shares, with the goal of increasing wealth over time.
 Financial assets refer to money, stocks, bonds, or shares.
-The practice involves managing funds on behalf of individuals and firms, and using investment strategies to maximise returns whilst minimizing risks.
+The practice involves managing funds on behalf of individuals and firms, and using investment strategies to maximize returns whilst minimizing risks.

 An example would be an asset management professional working for a financial institution, helping their clients make informed decisions that align with their financial goals.